subeeshcbabu-zz/swagmock/README.md

 `Swagmock(api, [options])`

 * `api` - (*Object*) or (*String*) or (*Promise*) - (required) - api can be one of the following.
-    - A relative or absolute path to the Swagger api documnet.
+    - A relative or absolute path to the Swagger api document.
     - A URL of the Swagger api document.
     - The swagger api Object
-    - A promise that resolves to the swagger api Object
+    - A promise (or a `thenable`) that resolves to the swagger api Object

 * `options` - (*Object*) - (optional) - Additional options to create the mock generator.
     - `validated` -  Set this property to `true` if the api is already validated against swagger schema and already dereferenced all the `$ref`.
 This is really useful to generate mocks for parsed api specs.
-Default value for this is `false` and the api will validated using [swagger-parser valiadte](https://github.com/BigstickCarpet/swagger-parser/blob/master/docs/swagger-parser.md#validateapi-options-callback).
+Default value for this is `false` and the api will be validated using [swagger-parser validate](https://github.com/BigstickCarpet/swagger-parser/blob/master/docs/swagger-parser.md#validateapi-options-callback).

 ## responses

-`mockgen.responses(options, callback)`
+`mockgen.responses(options, [callback])`

 This generates the mock response objects based on the `options`